Stu Vetter Interesting Facts and Firsts

 (since the poll began in 1982-83 season).

-• Coach Vetter is the only coach in High School history to win
+• Only coach in H.S.
+Basketball history to win

 • Holds the Longest Winning Streak in the Washington, D.C.
 Area - 59